 Once you have done this, decide whether the best way to get them to hospital is by ambulance or car.

 If the pain isn't too severe, you could transport them to hospital by car.
-Get someone else to drive if possible so you can care for the casualty during the trip.
+Get someone else to drive if possible so you can care for the person who is injured during the trip.